Rayan Rebbadj

 Rayan Rebbadj (born 15 August 1999) is a French rugby union player who plays at Centre for Rugby Club Toulonnais and the France national rugby sevens team.

 Career

 He played as a youngster for RC Port-de-Bouc between 2011 and 2018, and for Rugby Club Toulonnais from 2018, signing his first professional contract in 2021.

 He was included in the team of the tournament as France national rugby sevens team won the 2024 Spain Sevens in June 2024.
 He was subsequently named in the French Rugby Sevens team for the 2024 Paris Olympics.

+Continuing with France for the 2025-26 SVNS, he was a try scorer in the final as France won the 2026 France Sevens in Bordeaux in June 2026, defeating New Zealand 14-5 in the final.

 Personal life

 From Martigues, he has Algerian heritage.
 His uncles Rabah and Salek played for RC Toulon in the 1980s.
 His brother Swan Rebbadj is also a professional rugby union player.